 Cook County Assessor

-The Assessor's Office is refreshing its open data, publishing the same datasets the Data Department uses to estimate 1.2 million residential property values, conduct sales ratio studies, and create maps.
-These datasets and the code that was used to build them are being shared for the sake of transparency and for use in analyses by taxpayers, academics, and the real estate industry.
-Documentation of the datasets, their source code, and raw modeling input data can be found on the Data Department's wiki.
+The Assessor's Office is once again refreshing its open data, publishing the same datasets the Data Department uses to estimate residential property values, conduct sales ratio studies, and create maps.
+These datasets are being shared to promote transparency and for use in analyses by taxpayers, academics, and the real estate industry.
+Documentation for the datasets, their source code, and raw modeling input data can be found on the Data Department's wiki.

-The department is deprecating its older datasets, but not removing them.
-Data that will no longer be maintained will be prefixed by "Archived [05-11-2022]".
-Up-to-date exemptions data will not be available as it has in the past, though we plan to remedy this soon.
-"Comparables" are not used for valuation and the department does not plan to update this data.
-New datasets will now be updated automatically, on either bi-weekly or monthly schedules in order to ensure ongoing support.
+The Data Department is deprecating its older datasets, but not removing them.
+Data that will no longer be maintained and updated will be prefixed by "Archived [XX-XX-XXXX]".
+New datasets will be updated automatically, on either bi-weekly or monthly schedules in order to ensure ongoing support.

 A Note on Data Integrity

 While the data presented in this release is as accurate as the Data Department can reasonably make it, there are some cases where users should not expect the data to represent the real world perfectly.
 The Assessor's field team, which helps maintain residential characteristics, cannot enter homes and so must make educated guesses as to interior characteristics.
 Additionally, the team cannot be realistically staffed to visit every residential parcel in the county every year and depends heavily on home-improvement permits to trigger site visits.
 Permitting is at best an incomplete process - some home improvements are performed unpermitted, and some permits do not represent the work being done accurately.
 This process is improving as more digital tools become available to the office.

 Feel free to contact the Data Department with any questions or suggestions about the data here – or if you'd like to share how you've used it!